mirage/mirage-www/tmpl/wiki/backend-solo5.md

 * An API designed for ease of porting existing and future unikernel-native applications.

-It includes the following components:

-1. Monitors used to implement the Solo5 sandbox abstraction.
-All monitors do the following: launch the unikernel (with the appropriate bindings, as described below), and arbitrate access to the host system resources needed by the unikernel.

-2. Toolchain used to create a single unikernel binary that can run on any of the Solo5 sandboxes.
-The toolchain is intended to be integrated into the build process of the respective library OS (i.e., MirageOS, IncludeOS).

-3. Sandbox-specific bindings which implement the "glue" between the unikernel binary and the Solo5 sandbox.

-4. Compatibility layers to run on systems that provide abstractions that differ from the Solo5 sandbox abstraction (e.g., virtio, muen).

 As an example, a developer builds a MirageOS unikernel using the Solo5 backend.
 The mirage build process uses Solo5 building tools to create a sandbox-agnostic binary.
 The developer then chooses a specific